bonitasoft/bonita-doc/md/bonita-bpm-studio-installation.md

 Then follow the installation wizard through to the end of the installation procedure.

-The installer import workspace feature applies only to local repositories.
+For subscription editions: the installer import workspace feature applies only to local repositories.
 If you have shared repositories in your workspace, you will need to reconnect to these manually, and possibly migrate the processes to your new version of Bonita BPM Studio.
 The default workspace is automatically initialized at the end of the installation.